 The Remington MB4045A on the other hand is meant for one simple thing; beard trimming.
 It might not have all the bells and whistles in terms of attachments and features like the Panasonic and Wahl do, but this is a beard trimmer guide after all and it does a superb job of giving you what you need for just that purpose.

-One of the primary reasons that this wins a close race of the top 3 trimmers is the price.
+One of the primary reasons that the Remington wins a close race between the top 3 beard trimmers is because of the price.
 It is the lowest of the lot and it does not slack in terms of power, length settings and cutting ability.

 If you are looking for a reliable, formidable, and well built beard trimmer that you can trust for a long time – then this is the one for you.

 The Philips Norelco Multigroom 7000 is also a great choice for a relatively inexpensive whole body trimmer, but it does lack a few key things that the top 3 choices naturally have; more length settings and a full sized foil shaver that works well.